MoonletLabs/sui-bridge/README.md

    Data is presented in an accessible format, suitable for both technical and non-technical users.

 3. **User-Friendly Interface**
-   The dashboard includes a mock UI to showcase functionality and layout, ensuring a seamless user experience before the public launch.
+   The dashboard includes a mock UI to showcase functionality and layout, ensuring a seamless user experience before the public launch..

-## Deliverables

-1. **Dashboard Proof of Concept**
-   A functional prototype demonstrating the core analytics features.

-2. **Mock UI in Testing Environment**
-   A fully designed user interface available for testing prior to the official release.

-3. **Public Launch**
-   The dashboard is publicly accessible for all users.

 ## Screenshots